 IV.
 Results & Discussion

-Figures 2 - 4 below represent the daily temperatures taken on February 11, 2015.
+Figures 2 through 4 below represent the daily temperatures taken on February 11, 2015.
 Fig. 2 represents the data obtained from the probe placed within the grass environment, Fig. 3 for the probe within the water environment, and Fig. 4 for the probe within the concrete environment.
-According to past weather reports, within Glassboro, NJ the reported high for this day was 42 °F or ~5.56 °C. When analyzing the figures, it can be seen that the grass environment remained around this temperature range and occasionally reached a temperature range between 8-10 °C around noon, which is likely to be due to direct sunlight onto the temperature pendants.
+According to past weather reports, within Glassboro, NJ the reported high for this day was ~5.56 °C. When analyzing the figures, it can be seen that the grass environment remained around this temperature range and occasionally reached a temperature range between 8-10 °C around noon, which is likely to be due to direct sunlight onto the temperature pendants.

 Figure 2: Temperature Profile from 0’ - 10’ within Grass Environment

 However within the water environment, the temperature values increase to ranges as high as 20-22 °C. This is possibly due to the placement of the probe itself, as it was deployed between the engineering building of Rowan Hall and a small lake.
 There could have been excess temperature sensed by the probe due to the reflectance of the building and the reflectance of the lake.
-Another interesting item to notice is that the water environment stays rather temperate; the ground and air temperatures are stay relatively the same.
+Another interesting item to notice is that the water environment stays rather temperate; the ground and air temperatures stay relatively the same.

 Figure 3: Temperature Profile from 0’ - 10’ within Water Environment